0nyr/journals2data/README.md

 Multiple refactoring everywhere.
 Lots of bugs smashed.

 I'm proud to announce that (not taking BERT and DOM layer into consideration), the library scraping loop is now functionning!

 However, keep in mind the loop process is not finished yet.
-Not article are saved for now.
+No articles are saved for now.
 Scheduling and multithreading are still to be implemented.
 And BERT & DOM are still buggy and untested by my own due to PC problems...

 Still, the weekly goal can be considered as achieved 🎉️.